A Policy Gradient Primal-Dual Algorithm for Constrained MDPs with Uniform PAC Guarantees: Conclusion

 \looseness=-1 Another future research involves the extension to function approximation.
 A theoretical study of the primal-dual approach with function approximation could reveal opportunities for improvement in existing practical primal-dual deep RL algorithms.
 While there are CMDP algorithms with linear function approximation \citep{ding2021provably, amani2021safe, gosh2023achiving}, none establish Uniform-PAC guarantees when using function approximation.
 The extension to function approximation, such as linear MDPs \citep{zhou2021nearlyMinimax, hu2022nearly, he2023nearly} or general function approximation \citep{jiang2017contextual, du2021bilinear, jin2021bellman}, represents another promising direction for future work.

 \looseness=-1 Finally, our Uniform-PAC bound may not be tight.
-Compared to the $\tiO(\sqrt{K})$ regret bound by \citet{efroni2020exploration}, our \cref{corollary:uniform-PAC} provides $\tiO(K^{\frac{6}{7}})$ regret bound.
+Compared to the $\tiO(\sqrt{K})$ regret bound by the LP algorithm \citet{efroni2020exploration}, our \cref{corollary:uniform-PAC} provides $\tiO(K^{\frac{6}{7}})$ regret bound.
 It remains unclear whether this is an artifact of our analysis or a genuine limitation of Uniform-PAC primal-dual algorithms.
 We leave this topic as a future work.